kfjahnke/envutil/README.md

-    --y0 EXTENT                        low end of the vertical range --y1 EXTENT                        high end of the vertical range --twine TWINE                      use twine*twine oversampling - use with itp -2 --twine_px TWINE_WIDTH             widen the pick-up area of the twining filter --twine_sigma TWINE_SIGMA          use a truncated gaussian for the twining filter (default: don't) --twine_threshold TWINE_THRESHOLD  discard twining filter taps below this threshold --tsoptions KVLIST                 OIIO TextureSystem Options: coma-separated key=value pairs
+    --y0 EXTENT                        low end of the vertical range --y1 EXTENT                        high end of the vertical range --twine TWINE                      use twine*twine oversampling - use with itp -2 --twine_width TWINE_WIDTH             widen the pick-up area of the twining filter --twine_sigma TWINE_SIGMA          use a truncated gaussian for the twining filter (default: don't) --twine_threshold TWINE_THRESHOLD  discard twining filter taps below this threshold --tsoptions KVLIST                 OIIO TextureSystem Options: coma-separated key=value pairs